India playing catch-up as era of economic reform was not necessarily era of technology: Jaishankar | Politics

 ''We are in many areas playing catch up.
 We are playing catch up because while our era of reform started three decades ago, the era of reform was not necessarily the era of technology,'' he argued.

-The external affairs minister also briefly spoke about the Modi government's assertive approach in taking forward the country on the overall growth path.
+The external affairs minister also briefly spoke about the Modi government's assertive approach to taking forward the country on the overall growth path.

 ''Efforts in building and delivering on digital public infrastructure is what the prime minister calls democratising technology.
 Today, the average person not only uses it but also relates to it,'' he said at the Global Technology Summit.